Pinafore/ml-hw/dan/assign.md

 ----------------

-The assignment is relatively simple: you need to compute the activations this network.
-You don't need to derive the gradients, but it would be good practice for you to do so.
+The assignment is relatively simple: you need to compute the activations this network and the gradients for backpropagation.

 For computing the activations, you'll need to access the parameters.
 These can be gotten through the methods *get_w* and *get_b* inside the DeepAveragingNetwork class.
 There are unit tests as usual to make sure you're on the right track.

+For computing the gradients, you need to compute the derivative with respect to each parameter of the network.

 Extra Credit
 ----------------=